Why Lease A Boxer?

 The Peugeot Boxer is best known for its lengthy loading bay & low running costs.
 This large van is also loaded with practical features in the cabin that make it perfect for use as a mobile office as well as a tradesman's favourite.
 From a clipboard to cubbies, this Peugeot van puts your needs first.

 Peugeot Boxer Specifications & Dimensions

-Pick the Peugeot Boxer & you’ll be spoilt for choice - in van form there’s 3 lengths, 3 heights, 4 trim levels & 2 engine outputs.
-Also, coming soon, the all electric e-Boxer with a range of over 200 miles...
+Pick the Peugeot Boxer & you’ll be spoilt for choice - in van form there’s 3 lengths, 3 heights, 1 trim level & 2 engine outputs.
+There's also the all-electric e-Boxer with a range of over 200 miles.

 Let’s start with your choice of body styles…

 Panel Van - A firm favourite when it comes to business.
 It’s no wonder all types of tradespeople favour this style - it’s got the highest payload & loading volume from its body range.
-In its top form, the panel van will give you a 1570kg payload & a 15m3 loading volume.
+In its top form, the panel van will give you a 1570kg payload (or even 1865kg if you go for the 4005kg GVM version) & a 17 cubic metre loading volume.

 Peugeot Boxer Interior & Trim